derricka-lau/raising-bot/readme.md

    - Fill in your IBKR account details on the **CONFIG** tab.
    - If you don’t set up Telegram, you’ll need to manually paste signals in the **BOT CONSOLE**.

-4. **Bot Console**
+4. **BOT CONSOLE**
-   - If Telegram has no signal, you can manually enter the signal.
+   - If Telegram has no signal, you can manually enter the untriggered signals.
    - The bot will show instructions and examples.

 5. **How It Works**
-   - The bot waits for market open.
+   - The bot waits for market open with staged orders.
-   - If SPX open price > trigger price, it places order accordingly.
+   - If SPX open price <= trigger price, it transmits staged orders.
 It then checks Telegram signals again at 9:32.
    - Any conflicting orders will be retried automatically until market close.
    - If you are not using Telegram and find a new signal after 9:31, please stop and rerun the bot, then enter the new signal.